Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 In the Add Infographic Panel dialog, you can add an infographic to the panel.
 Choose from one of the Standard panels available, or click Create Infographic panel to build your own custom infographic.
 For a detailed example, see the step-by-step guide Building your own infographic template.
 Your custom infographic panels are available under My panels.
 Infographic panels shared with you by others in your organization are available under Shared panels.
 Click the Search icon to perform a keyword search for infographic panels.

 In the Browse and Select Maps dialog, choose a map to add to the panel.
-Choose one of Basemaps or toggle to the ArcGIS view to add a web map.

 In the Add Nearby Locations Data dialog, add or create a filtered table or nearby locations to the based on chosen attributes, to the panel.
 You can choose to: